100 RV Myths Debunked

 RV Park and Campground Myths

-When staying in or selecting RV parks and campgrounds, there are some common misconceptions about the behaviors of RVers and what they prefer.
+When staying in or selecting RV parks and campgrounds, some common misconceptions about RVers, their behaviors and preferences, and RV park costs

 Myth 56: RVers Prefer Campgrounds with a Swimming Pool and a Hot Tub